joelhagvall/data-wipe-mailer/README.md

 ## Features

-- ✅ **10 Swedish data brokers** - Send deletion requests to MrKoll, Ratsit, Birthday.se, Hitta, Eniro, Biluppgifter, Krimfup, Lexbase, Merinfo, and Upplysning
+- ✅ **8 Swedish data brokers** - Send deletion requests to MrKoll, Ratsit, Birthday.se, Hitta, Eniro, Biluppgifter, Merinfo, and Upplysning
 - ✅ **100% client-side** - No data is sent to any server, everything happens locally in your browser
 - ✅ **Bilingual** - Full support for Swedish and English
 - ✅ **mailto: links** - Opens pre-filled emails in your default mail app